Making my wedding dress - Part III - Design Process and Making the Toile

 To do this, I drew a line across the knee line and made some cuts vertically into the hem then cut and spread to where I thought would work.
 I re-drew the new hem line which meant adjusting the front panel hem slightly so that the hem line ran smoothly all the way around.

-A paper pattern made patched together with masking tape, layed on top of cross and dot paper
+paper sewing pattern with masking tape, on cross and dot paper

 The next step was transferring the draped top to a paper pattern.
 Drape was the single most important aspect of the top layer.
 For the back, I folded fabric on the bias, twisted it slightly then attached it to the waist and side seam of the front panel.
 The front panel was just a simple shape, draped into a slight cowl at the neck with loose, open armholes that attached to the back panels at the shoulder and side seams.